Jiya2406/weatherwise/README.md

 A modern, full-stack **weather application** built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 Search any city, get your current location's weather, view a 5-day forecast, and keep track of your search history — all wrapped in a responsive UI with dark/light mode.

-> Built as an internship / portfolio project.

 ---

 ## ✨ Features